 I have never been a fan of weddings…but I’ve always been a fan of wedding CAKE!
-There is just something about a wedding cake that (when done right) is moist, delicious and has that “something something” that you can’t quite figure out.
-Well…I think I have figured it out, and it couldn’t be anymore simple!
+There is just something about a wedding cake that (when done right) is moist, delicious and has that “something something” that you can not quite figure out.
+Well…I think I have figured it out, and it could not be anymore simple!

 I interviewed a wedding cake professional to uncover the “secrets” to wedding cakes.
 She told me that there are basically three secrets to a delicious wedding cake.
 Those secrets are…